Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 municipality and in part by Special Assessments for that purpose.
 Such special

-and sewer mains will be accomplished upon demand as development Occurs in the
+and sewer mains will be accomplished upon demand as development occurs in the

 area.
 The cost for such extensions will be borne by the individual parties